 Plain Green does not offer personal loan pre-approval, which means you cannot see your odds of approval and potential interest rates before applying.
 Most other personal loan providers do offer pre-approval, which can be very helpful for potential applicants.

-Even though Plain Green does not offer personal loan pre-approval, you can try out WalletHub's free … read full answerpre-approval tool, which checks with multiple other personal loan providers at the same time.
-It may help you find a good offer from a lender you weren't originally considering.
-This process will have no impact on your credit score.
+Even though Plain Green does not offer personal loan pre-approval, you can try out WalletHub's free pre-approval tool, which checks with multiple other personal loan providers at the same time.
+It may help you find a good...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.